 The Substantial Solar Benefits

 Solar energy emits no greenhouse gases and benefits owners as well as the planet in numerous ways.
-It displaces energy sources that put carbon dioxide and methane into the atmosphere.
+It displaces energy sources, like fossil fuels, that put carbon dioxide and methane into the atmosphere.

 Solar panels do not pollute the ground or air, and don’t absorb water or contaminate rivers in any way.
 Their short transmission systems mean that they don’t waste energy, so you do not have to burn harmful fuels.